cloud-bulldozer/scale-ci-deploy/docs/ocp4_gcp.md

 # OpenShift 4 IPI GCP Install Documentation

-The OpenShift 4 IPI GCP install playbook is `OCP-4.X/install-on-gcp.yml` and will deploy a cluster on GCP.
+The OpenShift 4 IPI GCP variable file can be found at `OCP-4.X/vars/install-on-gcp.yml`.
+It will configure the deployment playbook at `OCP-4.X/deploy-cluster.yml` to perform a cluster installation on GCP.
 In addition to installing a cluster, the playbook can also perform day 2 operations to include deploying three infra nodes and deploying a workload node to isolate workload driver pods from [openshift-scale/workloads](https://github.com/openshift-scale/workloads) repo.

 ## Usage